Magazines to read on your tablet or computer

 For Young Readers

 The library has an entire section set aside for children.
-The Children's collection includes approximately 14,000 fiction and non-fiction books, 500 books on tape and 500 video tapes.
+The Children's collection includes fiction and non-fiction books, magazines, kits, books with CDs, CDs and DVDs

 The reference area has recently been restructured.
 It now includes both adult and juvenile reference books arranged in a single sequence to facilitate student research.
 In addition, the library now has a special area designated for the local history collection.

-The Norfolk Library is a member of the Southeastern Massachusetts Library System .
-Through this library network, staff members can obtain reference information that is beyond the scope of this library.
-Additionally, books and periodical articles not available through the SAILS system can be requested through inter-library loan.
+Through the SAILS library network, staff members can obtain reference information that is beyond the scope of this library.
+Additionally, books and periodical articles not available through the SAILS system can be requested through the Commonwealth Catalog.

 A photocopier and electronic typewriter are available for patron use.
-Telefascimile service is also available; details may be obtained at the circulation desk.
+Fax service is also available; details may be obtained at the circulation desk.

 Internet computers are also available, patrons may use Word Processing, Speadsheet, or Pesentation Software.